Experience and training

 I have an MA in Integrative Psychotherapy and Counselling, and an Advanced Diploma in Existential Psychotherapy, both from Regent’s University in London.

-In asking questions or offering reflections, I try to encourage you to expand on your thoughts and feelings; to deepen your understanding of your experience and the context around you; to help you make connections to other things you have thought or felt; or to notice what you experience in psychotherapy itself that may relate to other situations in your life.
+I try to encourage you to expand on your thoughts and feelings; to deepen your understanding of your experience and situation; to help you make connections to other things you have thought or felt; or to notice what you experience in psychotherapy itself that may relate to other contexts in your life.

 I take an active interest in your experiences, emotions and thoughts, and the choices you face.
 Those choices are your responsibility, and my role is to support you as you take that responsibility.